VraiBrujah/GeeknDragon/README.md

 - `SNIPCART_API_KEY` – your public Snipcart API key.
 - `SNIPCART_SECRET_API_KEY` – secret key used to query Snipcart's API for inventory updates.
+- `SENDGRID_API_KEY` – API key used by SendGrid to send transactional emails.
 - `QUOTE_EMAIL` – recipient for quote requests (defaults to `contact@geekndragon.com`).

+Never commit these secrets directly into the repository.
+Store them in a local `.env` file or configure them through your hosting panel.

-To send emails from the contact form, configure SMTP credentials for the fixed sender address `no-reply@geekndragon.com`:
+To send emails from the contact form, provide a SendGrid API key (`SENDGRID_API_KEY`) or configure SMTP credentials for the fixed sender address `no-reply@geekndragon.com`:

+If you prefer using a traditional SMTP server instead:

 - `SMTP_HOST` – SMTP server hostname.
 - `SMTP_PORT` – SMTP server port (defaults to 587 if unset).